ArduPilot/MAVProxy/docs/source/getting_started/starting.rst

 links are being used.

-If an IP address is specified, it must be the local computer's IP address.
+If an IP address is specified, it must be the local computer's IP address, or loopback address.
 The IP connection type (TCP or UDP) must be prefixed to the IP address.

 If a serial port is specified, an optional comma-separated baud rate may